 Prior to joining NBC4, Medina was a general assignment reporter for KSTP-TV in Minneapolis, KPNX-TV in Phoenix, and NBC television affiliates, KOB-TV in Albuquerque, and KTSM in El Paso.

-Medina currently serves as President of the National Association of Hispanic Journalists.
-He is also secretary of UNITY Journalists for Diversity, and is a member of the National Lesbian and Gay Journalist Association and the Native American Journalists Association.
-Medina is also a prolific painter and enjoys writing poetry about the Latino experience.
+Medina is the Interim Executive Director of CCNMA, Latino Journalists of California.
+He is a member of the National Lesbian and Gay Journalist Association and the Native American Journalists Association.
+Medina served as president of the National Association of Hispanic Journalists and also served as secretary of UNITY Journalists for Diversity.
+He a prolific painter and enjoys writing poetry about the Latino experience.

 Medina graduated from New Mexico State University with a degree in Broadcast Journalism and speaks Spanish fluently.